robertsosinski/pgkv/README.markdown

 Introduction
 ============

-PGKV is a set of functions which allow postgres to handle atomic operations in a similar fashon to Redis.
+PGKV is a set of functions that allow Postgres to handle atomic operations in a similar fashon to Redis.
 At the moment, PGKV supports strings, numbers, lists and hashes as data types, each of which is stored in a seperate keyspace.
 All keyspaces are held in the `keyval` schema.

 Installation
 ------------

 The best way to install PGKV is to import the `pgkv.sql` file into the chosen database.
-From there, you can use interact with the keyspaces using the functions found in the `pgkv.sql` file.
+From there, you can interact with the keyspaces using the functions found in the `pgkv.sql` file.

 Using PGKV
 ----------